shanghaitech-igem/iweb/2025/project.md

 > The actual topic of the final project could be changed so long as your project could be adapted to fit the requirements of the final project.

+## Deadline

+The final project is due on **Feb.
+7, 2025** at 11:59 PM.
+Late submissions will not be accepted.

 ## Technical Requirements
 Note that the following requirements are compulsory for the final project. **Any project being considered not meeting these requirements will be disqualified.**